 Over the past 20 years ARMATURE has delivered more than 100 accreditation and certification management software implementations.
-When we first began delivering software to customers in the early 2000s, almost everything we did was custom.
+When we first began delivering software to customers in the early 2000s, almost everything we did was custom and it would be some time before we would focus on how to manage issues and risks.
 Over time we realized that this way of doing things was cumbersome, expensive, inconsistent, and challenging to upgrade.
 Based on our collaboration with the accreditation and certification community we built a feature-rich product, ARMATURE Fabric, to do exactly the opposite:

 - Enable faster delivery